Search Engine Optimisation tactics are not a one size fits all approach.

 B2C customer engagement is quite simple.
 Consumers may see an advertisement or information online.
 They may find your product when they are searching online and see a PPC (Pay Per Click) advertisement or find your website.

-What research is now showing is that buyers are remaining at arm’s length longer preferring online content than salespeople.
+What research is now showing is that buyers are remaining at arm’s length longer, preferring online content to salespeople.
 This trend is rising and creating more demand for marketing departments.

 need to answer these five fundamental questions.

 - What companies need our product or service?

 - Who would typically be involved in the decision-making process?

 - How can we demonstrate our solution to what they require?

 - How can we present content in a way that is search engine friendly?